 I always make two exactly the same.
 Then dismantle one so my daughter has a model and all the pieces she needs to recreate it.
 Soon I will put the pieces for all 4 in one pot and let her sort them.
 But we aren’t there yet.
 No need to make this more challenging that needed.
 It’s a fun activity for her right now.

-Though the challenge wasn’t easy, she still loved them and these symbols of St. Patrick’s Day gave us a chance to talk about leprechauns, rainbows with pots of gold and the end of them, and Ireland.
+She loved this challenge!
+The symbols used in this St. Patrick’s Day LEGO challenge gave us a chance to talk about leprechauns, rainbows with pots of gold and the end of them, and Ireland.
 One of the main goals of these holiday-themed activities is sparking interest in the holiday, it’s symbols and traditions.

 For more fun St. Patrick’s Day activities, make sure to follow me on Facebook!